wasm-crypto/wasmtime-crypto/README.md

-# Wasmtime, with crypto extensions
+# Wasmtime and libwasmtime, with crypto extensions

 The currently stable version of the Wasmtime WebAssembly runtime, with support for the